 One reason to modify this rule of thumb can be for action sequences.
 When shooting at 24 fps, you might increase the shutter speed up to 1/80th.
 This will give the video a bit more of a choppy look, which is something you generally want to avoid, but for action sequences specifically it can provide a bit more dynamism to the footage.

-Most video cameras offer the ability to capture audio, but it’s not always of the best quality.
-Generally speaking, using the built-in microphone is not advisable if you want high quality audio.
+Most video cameras offer the ability to capture audio, but it's not always of the best quality.
+Generally speaking, using the built-in microphone is not advisable if you want high-quality audio.
 Purchasing and using a separate microphone can reduce some of the background noise and makes the audio clearer, delivering a better experience for the viewer.
-There are a LOT of different ways to run an audio setup for video, and this is it’s own topic that we’ll address in future articles, but for now know that you’ll want to give audio more than just an afterthought.
+There are a LOT of different ways to run an audio setup for video, (learn more in our Audio for Video article), but for now know that you'll want to give audio more than just an afterthought.

 There are some situations where audio is less important.
 For example, when shooting a music video you won't really care about the audio because you'll just be overlaying the music track overtop anyways.
 For this reason, music videos and similar can be a good way for new video shooters to practice because it allows you to focus JUST on the video and not be concerned with audio issues.

 In many cases, music videos simply overlay the mixed track over the final product, so capturing pristine audio is of less importance (other than for syncing purposes).
 In fact, in this particular shoot, the guitars were not even plugged in!

 Video has the benefit of motion.
 Where your camera is positioned and if and how it will move while shooting is a crucial concern for any new videographer.
 While you can have a static camera and have people or objects come in and out of the frame, many videographers enjoy the benefits that moving around while continuously shooting can deliver - resulting in a more dynamic product.